jesstelford/extract-to-react/README.md

 ## Usage

-Open Developer Tools, you should see the new HTML to React tab.
+Open Developer Tools, you should see the new Extract To React tab.
 Inspect an element on the page and switch to the new tab, you will see options for settings and exporting the code for the element you selected.